zhiwenh/delib/README.md

 <a name="Ethereum+init"></a>
 #### delib.eth.init(rpcHost, rpcPort, contractOptions) ⇒ <code>Web3</code>
 Initializes a RPC connection with a local Ethereum node.
-The RPC provider is set in Ethereum.config.rpc.port.
+The RPC provider is set in the ```delib.js``` or you can pass it in as arguments.
 Need to call before using the Ethereum object.
-If RPC connection is already initalized and valid the RPC connection will be set to the current provider.
+This returns a Web3 object that you can use.

-**Returns**: <code>Web3</code> - The Web3 object Ethereum uses set up to the RPC provider
+**Returns**: <code>Web3</code> - The Web3 object that delib.eth uses set up to the RPC provider

 | Param | Type | Description |
 | --- | --- | --- |